jongaegler/stripe_marketplace/README.md

 # Future Considerations

 More error handling for edge cases.
-I didn't make a 404/500 page and errors will be thrown if you access a bad product id (i.e. `products/9999999`) will throw an error.
+I didn't make a 404/500 page and errors will be thrown if you access a bad product id (i.e. `products/9999999`)

 We should create tests using the VCR gem for mocking actual requests from the stripe service.
 Those are fairly time consuming to set up.